DrMikeG/EyeBolt/README.md

 In Excel, I used ctrl-e (flash fill) to automatically split the strings given a guide first row.

 Now I'm going to code up a test measure of this coke can, so I can get try to get a measure of the offsets of where the measurements are taken, given an object of known size a shape.

+##Taked to Doug about next steps in PK##
+- Mesh route
+- Voxels - to mesh
+- inside/outside layers (more info than point could. reduce to 2d problem
+- PVX voxel modelling system

+- Create profile
+- Boolean between
+- Loft between layers (Nick?)
+- Cage and sub-d (B-spline representation in patches) - Do SE have this?